akeeb2002/Memory-Game/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-Youtube: watched tutorial on how to use setInterval and clearInterval methods to create the timer. w3schools.com: Gave brief explanations about incorporating images into the buttons, setInterval, clearInterval, and showed the different selection of colors used for the buttons.
+Youtube: watched tutorial on how to use setInterval and clearInterval methods to create the timer. w3schools.com: Gave brief explanations about incorporating images into the buttons, setInterval, clearInterval, and showed the different selection of colors used for the additional buttons.
 Mozilla: math.random function.
 StackOverflow: looked at old code as a preference for random function.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [YOUR ANSWER HERE]